-360 degree feedback is an employee performance review in which co-workers, bosses and subordinates rate your performance.
-In the appraisal systems in most companies, employee reviews involve their direct management.
-But in the 360 degree feedback system, the objective is to find the strengths and weaknesses of a particular employee from everyone who works with him/her.
+360 degree feedback is an employee performance review in which co-workers, bosses, and subordinates rate your performance.
+The objective of a 360-degree feedback system is to find the strengths and weaknesses of employees.

-360 degree feedback is helpful for creating a long-term roadmap for the employee’s future performance.
-HR plans training and development based on feedback from peers, subordinates, seniors and the self-appraisal by the employee.
+360 degree feedback is helpful for creating a long-term roadmap for the employee’s future performance including training and development.

 Benefits of 360-degree feedback